Well-stocked larder is licensed under CC-BY 4.0.

 Druid grove: rutabagas and turnips in burlap sacks, dried mushrooms and herbs, fresh water in a large earthen jar.

-Farmstead: a can of goat milk, a shelf with bread, goat cheese, butter, eggs in box filled with straw, a sack of rye and barley each, a barrel with apples, and a earthen jar with onions.
+Farmstead: a can of goat milk, a shelf with bread, goat cheese, butter, eggs in box filled with straw, a sack of rye and barley each, a barrel with apples, and an earthen jar with onions.

 No comments: